KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws3-scope/2build-dom.md

 </details>
    {% endhint %}

-1. Inside `forEach`, we'll use **string concatenation** to build the string and access the properties of `cocktail` object and set it to the `cocktailString` variable.
+1. Inside `forEach`, we'll use **string concatenation** to build the string and access the properties of `cocktail` object and set it to the `cocktailsString` variable.
 Replace the `console.log` with the following code

    ```js
 cocktailsString = '<label class="radio" for="' + cocktail.id + '"><input type="radio" id="' + cocktail.id + '" name="drink" value="' + cocktail.label + '">' + cocktail.label + '</label>';